Control your IHC: primary antibody controls you should know

 Another method for primary antibody control is through colocalization with an additional antibody or other affinity reagent showing binding to the same target protein albeit at a different binding site.

 Confounding factors or limitations: difficulties in the subcellular resolution of the immunostaining due to steric hindrance.
-Lack of available second primary antibody which may necessitate an orthogonal method like RNA-ISH or use of a ligand-binding assay.
+Lack of available alternative primary antibody which may necessitate an orthogonal method like RNA-ISH or the use of a ligand-binding assay.

 4. Adsorption Control

 Enzyme-linked immunosorbent assay (ELISA) is often employed as a method for antibody validation.
-Prior to labeling, the primary antibody is mixed and absorbed with the purified antigen in a tube.
-The antibody binds with the antigen, gets absorbed, and is hence no longer available to bind to antigens within the section.
+Before labeling, the primary antibody is mixed and absorbed with the purified antigen in a tube.
+The antibody binds with the antigen, gets absorbed, and is no longer available to bind to antigens within the section.
 As a result, no staining should be visible.

 Confounding factors or limitations: the absorption control does not exclude the binding of the primary antibody to proteins other than the one used for incubation.
 It only shows the specificity of the antibody for the antigen used for the absorption.